Dr Stephen Skippon

 A therapist's qualifications can provide an assurance that they have appropriate training and a way of distinguishing between practitioners with different levels of training.
-I have a Master’s degree in Clinical Counselling; in addition, I’m trained to Level 2 in Narrative Therapy, have a British Psychological Society (BPS) approved Certificate in Cognitive Behavioural Therapy, and BPS Levels A and B qualifications in Psychometric Testing.
+I have a Master’s degree in Clinical Counselling; in addition, I’m trained to Level 2 in Narrative Therapy, have a British Psychological Society (BPS) approved Master Practitioner Diploma in Cognitive Behavioural Therapy, and BPS Levels A and B qualifications in Psychometric Testing.
 I have a doctorate (PhD) in psychology, am a Chartered Psychologist (Research and Teaching), and am a nationally recognised expert in changing people’s behaviours: I was asked to contribute both a seminar and oral evidence to the House of Lords Science and Technology Committee’s inquiry into Behaviour Change.

 British Psychological Society

 British Association for Counselling & Psychotherapy (BACP)